 Note that for Resource or Budget shortfalls, the engine calculates "best fit" dates, which are the dates the engine used to calculate the smallest shortfall for that particular project.
 See "Best Fit" dates above.

 The Demand and Capacity pane displays resource-level contours for included projects.
 Each contour includes a resource and their capacity for that time period (either full capacity or that available to PPA, depending on the "Use full capacity" setting).
 It's possible to have a contour with no resource specified if you have required projects but have insufficient capacity to cover them.

-The Bar chart at the bottom of the screen shows the top four Roles (based on highest utilized roles).
+The column chart at the bottom of the screen shows the top four Roles (based on highest utilized roles).
 The legend to the left identifies the roles.

-If there is no budget constraint, then the bar represents the percent of actual money spent in that interval relative to the total cost of the project over the time horizon (all the gray bars will add up to 100%).
+If there is no budget constraint, then the column represents the percent of actual money spent in that interval relative to the total cost of the project over the time horizon (all the cost columns will add up to 100%).

-The striped bars represent resource utilization on projects not included in the scenario.
-You only see these bars if the Use Full Capacity option is disabled.
+The striped portion of each column represents resource utilization on projects not included in the scenario.
+You only see striping if the Use Full Resource Capacity option is not selected.

 Hover over any week to view details.

 Every scenario output has the following possible actions, represented by buttons at the bottom of the screen: